-- Various countries the world over resemble this trope: Europe has Monaco, Liechtenstein, Luxembourg, and Vatican Citynote , (Andorra is a weird case, as its co-princes are the bishop of Urgell and ...the president of France); the Middle East has the smaller Arab states of the Persian Gulf (particularly Bahrain); Southeast Asia has Brunei.
+- Various countries the world over resemble this trope: Europe has Monaco, Liechtenstein, Luxembourg, and Vatican City.note (Andorra is a weird case, as its co-princes are the bishop of Urgell and ...the president of Francenote ).
+The Middle East has the smaller Arab states of the Persian Gulf (particularly Bahrain); Southeast Asia has Brunei.
 In mainland Asia there's Bhutan.
 Africa has two, both closely connected to the nation of South Africa: Lesotho, which is an enclave of South Africa, and Eswatini (formerly known as Swaziland).

 - In a way every noble's territory could count through much of history.
 How much depends on how strong the central authority was compared to the nobles.

 - A typical Scottish clan in the past.
-The Lords of the Isles might well have ended up as an independant state and perhaps not so "micro" if history had been different.
+The Lords of the Isles might well have ended up as an independent state and perhaps not so "micro" if history had been different.

-- Many real-life micronations - tiny not-quite-countries, many of which have tried and even gained independence from their parent countries, some even "succeeding" - if you count police or military not immediately intervening or their stamps being accidentally accepted, that is.
+- Many real-life micronations - tiny not-quite-countries, many of which have tried to gain independence from their parent countries, some even "succeeding" - if you count police or military not immediately intervening or their stamps being accidentally accepted, that is.